BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/labs/cake_constructor.md

 In this lab, we created the `Cake` class and constructor that creates Objects with multiple properties and a method.
 The software should:

 - Have multiple new Objects of the `Cake` class that print their description to the terminal when the software is run.
-- The description should utilize `flavor`, `icing`, `decoration`, and `number`.
+- The description should utilize `flavor`, `icing`, and `decoration`.

 ## Going Further

 - Create the `eat` method that accepts the `slice` parameter.
 Print to the console a description that utilizes `flavor` and `slice`.
 Invoke `eat` beneath the invocations of `describe`.
-- What if not every cake had all four properties?
+- What if not every cake had all three properties?
 Set up error handling to have default values when the values are not given to the constructor and/or method.